-- 2.1.1 In addition to the existing work of the Music Hub and service, the business model includes programmes that increase economic, environmental, capital, social and human resilience. - 2.1.2 The programme of activity made possible by the development of such a facility adds to existing work by enabling: - Local North Cambridge communities to access a high quality cultural education infrastructure. - Arts organisations, artists and venues to use a creative space with high quality acoustics, recording and streaming capability that supports interaction/collaboration between young people and artists across the county using cutting edge digital technology. - Young people in Cambridgeshire to access specialist expertise, engage with professional, high quality arts, use space to practice and connect artistically, access digital skills development for career development, music therapy, cultural resources beyond traditional venues, and leadership opportunities. - Cambridgeshire school staff and arts educationalists to gain confidence and skills to deliver cultural engagement within the modern education system. - An addition to the County profile of a national centre of excellence driving forward technology in arts education supporting Cambridgeshire business, economy and research. - An improved community resilience not only in the local ward but also across the community of interest in cultural education. - 2.1.3 The programme builds upon the digital sector expertise and "brand" of the county, and expects that at the heart of all the programmes will be the use of technology to export opportunities to engage, discover, learn and interact using streaming and broadcast/recording mechanisms. - 2.1.4 Currently many parts of the county are unable to access city cultural education resources available from visiting and resident individuals or physical organisations.
-The use of digital access will increase over the next
+- 2.1.1 In addition to the existing work of the Music Hub and service, the business model includes programmes that increase economic, environmental, capital, social and human resilience. - 2.1.2 The programme of activity made possible by the development of such a facility adds to existing work by enabling: - Local North Cambridge communities to access a high quality cultural education infrastructure.

-- generation to address this and the authority needs to plan for an infrastructure that can support this. - 2.1.5 Locally the space will provide high quality affordable access to rehearsal and production facilities for local venues.
-It will complement and support their outreach work by enabling them to access currently unavailable resources. - 2.1.6 Cultural talent is drawn away from the county to London, reducing the potential for communities to benefit from a pool of local expertise.
+- Arts organisations, artists and venues to use a creative space with high quality acoustics, recording and streaming capability that supports interaction/collaboration between young people and artists across the county using cutting edge digital technology. - Young people in Cambridgeshire to access specialist expertise, engage with professional, high quality arts, use space to practice and connect artistically, access digital skills development for career development, music therapy, cultural resources beyond traditional venues, and leadership opportunities. - Cambridgeshire school staff and arts educationalists to gain confidence and skills to deliver cultural engagement within the modern education system. - An addition to the County profile of a national centre of excellence driving forward technology in arts education supporting Cambridgeshire business, economy and research. - An improved community resilience not only in the local ward but also across the community of interest in cultural education. - 2.1.3 The programme builds upon the digital sector expertise and "brand" of the county, and expects that at the heart of all the programmes will be the use of technology to export opportunities to engage, discover, learn and interact using streaming and broadcast/recording mechanisms.
+Whilst some of this can be delivered using individual technology and situations, safeguarding requirements will need to be modelled and led through piloted and monitored mechanisms prior to rolling out delivery individually.
+Dance, drama and larger music ensemble cultural activities need outreach spaces designed and set up for this process and these cannot be delivered by a single webcam process. - 2.1.4 Many people are unable to physically access city based cultural education resources available from visiting and resident individuals or organisations.
+The use of digital access will increase nationally over the next generation to address this (it is already happening) and the authority needs to plan for an infrastructure that can support it for communities in Cambridgeshire. - 2.1.5 Locally the space will provide high quality affordable access to rehearsal and production facilities for local venues.
+It will complement and support outreach work by enabling them to access currently unavailable resources. - 2.1.6 Cultural talent is drawn away from the county to London, reducing the potential for communities to benefit from a pool of local expertise.
 Resources for young artists to support continued connection to their communities increases the quality of culture available across the county. - 2.1.7 Arts therapies such as Music and Drama therapy, are clinical interventions which are rated highly by users and schools for the benefit to people in communication and social development, health & well-being and behaviour.
 There is unfulfilled demand for these opportunities. - 2.1.8 We have strong and respected research hubs in our Universities.
 There is a need to disseminate results of studies and link this to activity that can benefits delivery and maximises the knowledge gained from such research locally.
 It provides an action research base for further education research and practice in 'creativities'.